AngeValli/Stochastic-Heuristics-Optimization/README.md

 The __call__ method should honor the targeted operator interface.
 To pass fixed parameters, use the __init__ constructor.

-There is an example of an operator implemented this way as the steady class in the sho/iters.py file.
+There is an example of an operator implemented this way as the steady class in the _sho/iters.py_ file.

 Two example algorithms are provided: a random search and a greedy search.
 Several useful stopping criterions are provided.
 The corresponding encoding-dependent operators are also provided, for both numeric and bitstring encodings.
-The snp.py file shows how to assemble either a numeric greedy solver or a bitstring greedy solver.
+The _snp.py_ file shows how to assemble either a numeric greedy solver or a bitstring greedy solver.

-To setup your own solver, add your algorithm(s) into the algo.py module, then assemble its instance under its name into snp.py.
+To setup your own solver, add your algorithm(s) into the _algo.py_ module, then assemble its instance under its name into _snp.py_.
 For instance, if you created the annealing algorithm, you will be able to immediatly assemble num_annealing and bit_annealing.

-One should be able to call your solvers with python3 snp.py --solver num_annealing, for instance.
+One should be able to call your solvers with _python3 snp.py --solver num_annealing_, for instance.

-The ert.py file compute the Expected Run Time Empirical Cumulative Distribution Functions and the plot of the curve.
+The _ert.py_ file compute the Expected Run Time Empirical Cumulative Distribution Functions and the plot of the curve.